SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 Like with RAM, when it comes to storage think big because AI and ML need lots of space.
 Even the fastest storage is considerably slower than RAM, which means that its speed is an important concern to avoid bottlenecks.
 When considering storage performance, a lot of things matter.
 The mechanism of storage, the interface, and the number of storage devices working together, all contribute to storage performance.
-At the time of writing, the fastest mechanism of storage is Non-Volatile Memory Express (NVMe), and the fastest interface for storage devices is Peripheral Component Interconnect Express (PCIe).
-NVMe drives connect via PCIe, which makes such drives the natural choice for high performance.
-Further, GPUs connect via PCIe, which allows them to communicate directly with NVMe drives.
+At the time of writing in 2023, the fastest mechanism of storage is Non-Volatile Memory Express (NVMe), and the fastest interface for storage devices is Peripheral Component Interconnect Express (PCIe).
+NVMe storage devices connect via PCIe, which makes such devices the natural choice for high performance.
+Further, GPUs connect via PCIe, which allows them to communicate directly with NVMe devices.
 Doing so improves performance by excluding the CPU from communication.
-Accordingly, NVMe drives are ideal for AI and ML purposes.
+Accordingly, NVMe devices are ideal for AI and ML purposes.

-When determining the speed required from the storage system, a good place to start is to look at the GPU’s memory speed.
-The storage system serves more than just the GPU.
-As such, it makes sense to ensure that the minimum storage read speed should comfortably exceed the GPU’s memory speed.
-Achieving such a performance target given the limitations of NVMe, requires the use of multiple drives working together.
+When determining the speed required from the storage subsystem, a good place to start is to look at the GPU’s memory speed.
+The storage subsystem serves more than just the GPU.
+As such, it makes sense to ensure that the minimum storage read speed should comfortably exceed the GPU’s memory transfer speed.
+The GPU's memory transfer speed is the maximum rate at which data can be read from or written to the GPU's memory from external devices in the system.
+Such speed tends to be quite high.
+As such, achieving the desired performance target for the storage subsystem given the limitations of NVMe, requires the use of multiple devices working together.

-Multiple drives working together is known as a redundant array of independent disks (RAID).
+Multiple devices working together is known as a redundant array of independent disks (RAID).
 There are many RAID configurations, called levels.
 What we need is a configuration that shares the workload equally among all participating disks.
 RAID level 0 achieves such a requirement.
-Thus, the number of drives we need and how fast they should be, are both guided by our storage system performance target.
-Generally, the maximum storage read speed should be roughly 10 times the GPU’s memory speed to account for the speed differences between NVMe and RAM.
+Thus, the number of devices we need and how fast they should be, are guided by our storage subsystem's performance target as informed by the GPU's memory transfer speed.
+Generally, the maximum storage read speed should be roughly 10 times the GPU’s memory speed to account for the speed differences between NVMe and RAM in terms of latency.

 If for example a GPU’s memory speed is 15Gbps, the target maximum storage read speed should be 150Gbps.
 To satisfy the example, if a motherboard supports four M.2 NVMe solid state drives (SSDs), each drive will need a maximum read speed of ~4.7GB/s to meet the 150Gbps target.
-Generally, the smaller capacity, lower speed NVMe drives provide more value per gigabyte than their larger and faster counterparts.
-As such, it is most cost-effective to get the maximum number of drives that the motherboard will support.
-Once speed is addressed, scale up storage capacity bearing in mind that all drives must be the same size.
+Generally, the smaller capacity, lower speed NVMe devices provide more value per gigabyte than their larger and faster counterparts.
+As such, it is most cost-effective to get the maximum number of devices that the motherboard will support.
+Once speed is addressed, scale up storage capacity bearing in mind that all devices must be the same specification to work together optimally in a RAID configuration.

-At the time of writing, I chose four Samsung Evo 980 Pro NVMe 2TB SSDs with a maximum read speed of 7GB/s.
-I chose that type of drive because it meets the 210Gbps target calculated from my GPU’s 21Gbps memory speed.
-I chose the 2TB option for the drive because 8TB (4x2TB) in total is both sufficient and future-proof while also being cost-effective as at the time of writing.
+At the time of writing in 2023, I chose four Samsung Evo 980 Pro NVMe 2TB SSDs with a maximum read speed of 7GB/s.
+I chose that type of device because it meets the 210Gbps target calculated from my GPU’s 21Gbps memory speed.
+I chose the 2TB option for the devices because 8TB (4x2TB) in total is both sufficient and future-proof while also being cost-effective.

 > Though not essential, it is recommended that an external, spindle disk is used to provide for backups and the
 > storage of non-essential data.
-At the time of writing, I chose a 12TB SanDisk G-Drive that connects via USB-C.
+At the time of writing in 2023, I chose a 12TB SanDisk G-Drive that connects via USB-C.

 #### 4.2.5.
 Motherboard